Ajloun Castle: Names

-The name 'Ajlun goes back to a Christian monk who lived on this mountain in the Byzantine period.
+The name Ajloun goes back to a Christian monk who lived on this mountain in the Byzantine period.

 The castle has been the nucleus of a settlement which has grown to become the present town of Ajloun.
 The castle's developing faubourg led to its second name, Qalʻat ar-Rabad, "the castle of the faubourg" or "the castle with the suburbs".
 This name still resonates in the surname of a large and reputable Christian family owning most of the agricultural lands in the direct vicinity of the castle until this day, the Al-Rabadis.

 History

 Byzantine monastery

-Ajlun Castle is located on the site of an old monastery, traces of which were discovered during archaeological excavations.
-Tradition has it that the name 'Ajlun goes back to a Byzantine-period monk who lived in the area.
+Ajloun Castle is located on the site of an old monastery, traces of which were discovered during archaeological excavations.
+Tradition has it that the name Ajloun goes back to a Byzantine-period monk who lived in the area.

 12th-century Ayyubid castle

 Purpose

 It was rebuilt as a castle in 1184 by Izz al-Din Usama, a general in the army of Saladin.
 The castle controlled traffic along the road connecting Damascus and Egypt.
 According to Saladin's historian Baha ad-Din ibn Shaddad, the fortress was primarily built in order to help the authorities in Damascus control the Bedouin tribes of the Jabal 'Auf.
 These enjoyed enough autonomy as to ally themselves to the Crusaders, and had at one point set up a 100-tent camp next to the Hospitaller castle of Belvoir on the opposite side of the Jordan Valley.
-As such, Ajlun Castle is one of the very few Muslim fortresses built by the Ayyubids to protect their realm against Crusader incursions, which could come from Beisan or Belvoir in the west and from Karak in the south.
+As such, Ajloun Castle is one of the very few Muslim fortresses built by the Ayyubids to protect their realm against Crusader incursions, which could come from Beisan or Belvoir in the west and from Karak in the south.